eugeneivanov-dev/eugeneivanov-dev/README.md

 ### Phase status

-- **Networking Foundations** — core complete, deepening
+- **Networking Foundations** — core complete, deepening through CCNA with live Cisco IOS labs in CML
-- **Linux & Virtualization** — core complete, deepening alongside RHCSA preparation
+- **Linux & Virtualization** — core complete, deepening; RHCSA follows CCNA
 - **Infrastructure Services & Observability** — core complete, expanding coverage and refining behavior
 - **Automation & Operational Maturity** — early, in progress
 - **Resilient Infrastructure & Clustering** — two-node HA cluster operational; third node and Kubernetes ahead

 ### What this means in practice

 Recent work rebuilt the compute layer from a single node into a two-node high-availability cluster on ZFS replication — with an external QDevice for quorum, off-node backups and a logical database-dump layer both verified by restore, a live in-place node rebuild without downtime, and a hard power-off failover test that proved automatic recovery.
-Near-term work centers on extending the observability stack, preparing the next service layer (internal DNS, NetBox as a source of truth), and beginning the move from manual workflows to repeatable ones — light automation today, Ansible next.
+On top of that platform, a Cisco Modeling Labs instance now runs as an on-demand VM for hands-on Layer 3 work on real Cisco IOS — the practice side of CCNA preparation.
+Near-term work centers on CCNA, extending the observability stack, and preparing the next service layer (internal DNS, NetBox as a source of truth), with light automation today and Ansible next.

 ---